sezzle/sezzle-shopware5/README.md

 * You will be redirected to the Sezzle Checkout.
 * Sign In or Sign Up to continue.
 * Enter the payment details using test data, then move to final page.
-* Check the `Approve {Website Name} to process payments from your Sezzle account for future transactions.
+* **[Optional]** Check the `Approve {Store Name} to process payments from your Sezzle account for future transactions.
 You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
-* If your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
+* Finally, click on `Complete Order` to complete your purchase.
+Note that, if your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
-* After payment is completed at Sezzle, you will be directed to your site's successful payment page.
 * `Sandbox` testing is complete.
 You can login to your `Sezzle Merchant Sandbox Dashboard` to see the test order you just placed.

 ## Troubleshooting/Debugging